RedHatOfficial/ose-pivproxy/README.md

 _If the "DNS:" entries are not present or do not match the expected route the certificates will need to be reissued._

 Now you can recreate the secret `ose-pivproxy-certs` and override the secrets that were automatically generated when the server was created.
-These commands will create a new secret in place of the old one.
+These commands will create a new secret in place of the automatically generated one.
 ```bash
 []$ oc get secret/ose-pivproxy-certs -o yaml > ose-pivproxy-certs.yml.backup
 []$ oc delete secret/ose-pivproxy-certs